 There will be no statutory paper-based tests in Wales this year.
 The online personalised assessments in Numeracy (Reasoning) are being trialed and will become a statutory requirement from the 2021 to 2022 academic year.

 Will learners be required to take the online personalised assessments in Numeracy (Procedural) and Reading?

 Personalised assessments in Numeracy (Procedural) and Reading provide schools with a flexible means of gaining information on their learners’ skills.
 They have been designed to support progression and engage learners in understanding where they are in their learning journey.
 For the 2020 to 2021 school year, the requirement for schools to run the assessments is on a ‘reasonable endeavours’ basis.

 Where learners have completed procedural numeracy assessments this year, schools will have access to feedback on their skills, age-standardised scores and progress reports.

 Feedback reports for the reading assessments are also available.
-However, scores and progress reports will only be available once the majority of learners have taken the reading assessments.
-Given current circumstances, this will not be until the end of the summer term 2021.
+However, scores and progress reports will only be available after the majority of learners have taken the reading assessments.

 It should be noted that the purpose of these assessments is to support leaners to make progress; personalised assessments are not part of the qualifications process.